krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2025.12.08    - version 2.16.3 =
+* Enhancement   - Added 'kco_wc_available_recurring_countries' filter for limiting subscription support to certain countries.
+* Tweak         - Declare compatibility with cart and checkout blocks.
+* Tweak         - Removed the previous requirement for an explicit filter for zero‑total carts.
+Carts containing subscriptions are now supported even if the total amount is zero, which also resolves the issue of the checkout reloading when Kustom is the only available gateway.
+* Fix           - Fixed an issue where certain subscription products were incorrectly treated as regular products.

 = 2025.12.04    - version 2.16.2 =
 * Fix           - Fixed an issue that caused order emails to not be sent when placed through the WooCommerce block checkout.
 * Fix           - Fixed an issue that could happen if the thankyou page action for the gateway was triggered twice, causing the thankyou page iframe to render twice.